Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: Introduction

 That said, the more fundamental global convergence analysis of gradient descent with pre-scheduled step sizes has lagged owing to two challenges.
-First, gradient descent with pre-scheduled step sizes does not guarantee a monotonic reduction in the objective function (c.f., Armijo's Method \cite{armijo1966}), which is the key ingredient used to analyze such methods via Zoutendjik's approach (see \cite{zoutendijk1960}, \cite[Theorem 3.2]{nocedal2006} and \cite[Proposition 1.2.1]{bertsekas2016}).
-Second, because of the nonconvexity of common data science problems, the analysis of gradient descent cannot leverage global Lipschitz continuity of the gradient function or presuppose that its iterates remain in a bounded region for a function with a locally Lipschitz continuous gradient,\footnote{If the iterates remain in a bounded region, then compactness and the local Lipschitz continuity condition would imply a global Lipschitz continuous constant in the bounded region.} which are instrumental assumptions for overcoming the previously mentioned challenge \cite{reddi2016,reddi2016stochastic}.
-As a result of the latter challenge, traditional as well as more contemporary approaches to analyze the global convergence behavior of gradient descent fall short, including the new vogue for analysis in machine learning, \textit{the continuous approach} \cite{ljung1977,benaim1999,benveniste2012,mertikopoulos2020}, as this approach requires compactness of the image space of the iterates in \cite[Theorem 3.2]{benaim1999}, boundedness of iterates \cite[Theorem 2]{fort1996}, or global Lipschitz continuity of the gradient of the objective function \cite[Assumption 1]{mertikopoulos2020}.
+First, gradient descent with pre-scheduled step sizes does not guarantee a monotonic reduction in the objective function (c.f., Armijo's Method \cite{armijo1966}), which is the key ingredient used to analyze such methods via Zoutendjik's approach \cite{zoutendijk1960}.
+Second, because of the nonconvexity of common data science problems,\footnote{Canonical data science problems such as Poisson regression, linear three-or-more layer feed forward networks, and linear three-or-more time horizon recurrent networks fail to possess globally Lipschitz continuous gradients or uniformly continuous gradients when trained using standard loss functions \citep[\S 1]{patel2021global}.} the analysis of gradient descent cannot leverage uniform continuity of the gradient function, global Lipschitz continuity of the gradient function or presuppose that its iterates remain in a bounded region for a function with a locally Lipschitz continuous gradient,\footnote{If the iterates remain in a bounded region, then compactness and the local Lipschitz continuity condition would imply a global Lipschitz continuous constant in the bounded region.} which are instrumental assumptions for overcoming the previous challenge \cite{reddi2016,reddi2016stochastic}.
+As a result of the latter challenge, typical analysis approaches for global convergence of gradient descent fall short (see \cref{subsection-literature-results} for an overview).
+In fact, even the new vogue for analysis in machine learning, \textit{the continuous approach} \cite{ljung1977,benaim1999,benveniste2012,mertikopoulos2020}, falls short, as this approach requires compactness of the image space of the iterates in \cite[Theorem 3.2]{benaim1999}, boundedness of iterates \cite[Theorem 2]{fort1996}, or global Lipschitz continuity of the gradient of the objective function \cite[Assumption 1]{mertikopoulos2020}.
+To summarize, to the best of our knowledge, existing global convergence analyses of gradient descent with diminishing step sizes do not apply to canonical, nonconvex, differentiable data science problems.